emallard/ci/README.md

 - Create a clonable machine of UbuntuServer with VirtualBox. cf clib/Infrastructure/VBoxClonableVm.md
 - Run citest executable

-# How to debug ciexe
+# How to debug ciexe -> run ciexetest

-In order to debug locally, create a /home/test/cidata directory (the same one as the one inside cloned VMs) Then debug panel in Visual Studio Code, select Run CI EXE
+In order to debug locally, create a /home/test/cidata directory (the same one as the one inside cloned VMs).
+Then run tests.